Who is Mr. Houdini?

 - Emphasizes that he is a “relationship” type person and that he not looking for a fling

 - Eventually gets you to sleep with him, then almost immediately

 - You never hear from him again, just like Houdini he vanishes without a trace

 What is going on here?
 Are these men sociopaths?
 Do they have borderline personality disorder?
 More likely they are just immature, scared men.
-They will say anything to get the prize they seek, sex with you.
-I know men that have pulled variations of this scenario with women and when I question them they have told me things like
+They will say anything to get the prize they seek, and they usually just want sex.
+I know men who have pulled variations of this scenario.
+When I’ve asked them about it they tell me things like,

 “I meant it when I was saying it”